rezon/sugi/database.md

  - all settings are done on construction providing only one parameter (an array)
  - database connection is not established on creation.
 This give you ability to instantiate Sugi\Database very early in the application.
  - connection is automatically established when it's really necessary - first time when you execute any database operation.
- - database functions specific to the type of the server can be accessed via their original names (TODO).
+ - database functions specific to the type of the server can be accessed via their original names.
  - on close() the database handle is freed

 == Sugi\Database\Exception ==

 Each database has it's own exception, warning and error routines, so we need one standard way do deal with them.
-Error messages (sometimes too long and descriptive) are transfered to an error descriptions and we define only a few standard errors:
+Sugi\Database\Exception defines an exception type:
  - internal_error - typically on Sugi\Database creation - missing or invalid parameters, wrong database driver type, invalid handles, etc.
  - connection_error - database connection errors
  - sql_error - errors in database queries
- - resource_error - errors while fetching data, etc. providing wrong resource, typically after mismatched SQL queries
+ - resource_error - errors while fetching data, etc. providing wrong resource, typically after mismatched SQL queries Exception type can be